MicrosoftEdge/WebView2Feedback/specs/IsPinchZoomEnabled.md

 # Description
-The default value for `IsPinchZoomEnabled` is true.
+The default value for `IsPinchZoomEnabled` is `true`.
-When this setting is set to false, it disables pinch zooming in WebView.
+When this setting is set to `false`, it disables the ability of the end users to use pinching motions on touch input enabled devices to scale the web content in the WebView2 and users cannot pinch zoom.

 # Examples